FrancoLiberali/stori_challenge/README.md

 ### CD

 The continuous delivery process is executed every time a commit is performed on the main branch and the CI process is successful.
-It builds the docker image and pushes it to the container registry and builds the AWS Lambda function and deploys it.
+It builds the AWS Lambda function and deploys it.

 ### Hexagonal architecture